\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces

 for every $x\in X_1$.
 Finally, since $\Si(1)$ spans $N_\R$, one applies Danilov's Theorem~\ref{thm:Danilov} to get

 The proof ends up by putting together (\ref{1}), (\ref{2}) and (\ref{3}). \end{proof}

-\begin{remark} Notice that, by Theorem~\ref{thm:pi11toric}, the \ét fundamental group in codimension 1 of a non-degenerate toric variety turns out to be a finite group.
-Then for $\K=\C$, Theorems~\ref{thm:Danilov} and \ref{thm:pi11toric} suffice to proving analogous statements for the fundamental group in codimension 1 of the associated analytic variety $X^{\text{an}}$, so directly implying Buczynska's results given in \cite[\S~4]{Buczynska} for any complex toric variety, by obviously adding the contribution of any torus factor. \end{remark}
+\begin{remark} For $\K=\C$, the analytic counterpart of Theorem~\ref{thm:Danilov} given by \cite[Thm.~12.1.10]{CLS} shows that $\pi_1(X_1^{\text{an}},x)\cong N/N_1$.
+This suffices to show that the argument proving Theorem~\ref{thm:pi11toric} applies to the analytic setup, as well.
+Then one gets analogous statements for the fundamental group in codimension 1 of the associated analytic variety $X^{\text{an}}$ and this is what Buczy{\'n}ska did in \cite[\S~4]{Buczynska} for any complex toric variety, by obviously adding the contribution of any torus factor. \end{remark}